Thank you for reading our post, please rate this article at the end.

 Q: What is considered high mileage on a motorhome?

 When searching for the best-used RV, it’s usually more than the actual age.
-Yes, age may play some part in determining the worthiness of a motorhome, but it’s mainly about the condition.
+Yes, age may play a role in determining a motorhome’s worth, but it’s mainly about the condition.
+I’ve come across 10-year-old used RVs that are worth dying for.
+And then there are 2-year-old RVs that are a complete wreck.